grobelDev/grobel.dev/server/articles/react-cloud-run.md

 The catch?
 Well, if we're constantly creating and destroying containers, then it's generally a bad idea to have an application dependent on persistent state.

-For instance, it would generally be a bad idea to containerize a database on `Cloud Run` because images those containers are ephemeral in practice.
+For instance, it would generally be a bad idea to containerize the entirety of a database on `Cloud Run` because the service treats those containers as ephemeral in practice.

 If state is needed, then a container can just connect to a more traditionally hosted server/database.